 Ansar al Sharia announced its dissolution on 27 May 2017.
 They stated the decision was based on loss of territories and weakened capacities following clashes in its stronghold, Benghazi, with the LNA.
 In their statement of dissolution, they called upon other anti-LNA armed groups in Benghazi to "form a united front" and "continue fighting".
 It is unclear whether ex-militants of Ansar al Sharia joined other anti-LNA armed groups. ?

-Ansar al Sharia was formed in 2012 and advocates the immediate imposition of Sharia law.
-It is the largest jihadist organisation in Libya.
+Ansar al Sharia was formed in 2012, advocating the immediate imposition of Sharia law.
+It was the largest jihadist organisation in Libya,.
 The group’s stronghold was Benghazi, with affiliates in Derna and Ajdabiya.
-The UN put Ansar al Sharia on its Al Qaeda sanctions list in 2014.
 Ansar al Sharia merged with other local militias to form the Benghazi Revolutionary Shura Council (BRSC) to combat Operation Dignity in 2014.
-Although Ansar al Sharia and IS compete for members and territory they have also fought together against the LNA in Benghazi.??
+Although Ansar al Sharia and IS competed for members and territory they fought together against the LNA in Benghazi.??